AppSecure-nrw/security-belts/orange/regular-security-training-for-everyone.md

 ## Activities

-- Attend security SDLC trainings with the team on a regular basis.
+- Attend security *Software Development Life Cycle* (SDLC) trainings with the team on a regular basis.

 ## Benefits